lisyce/TalkingGuitarTabs/final_project_handin.md

 But, some songs are not written in modern staff notation.
 Guitar songs are often written as "guitar tabs".
 Guitar tabs are a different kind of sheet music.
 They have six horizontal lines, not 5.
 There is one line for each string on the guitar.

 A number on a line tells the musician what "fret" they should play.
 Guitar players push down on the strings in different places to make different notes.
 The location they push down on is called a "fret".

-Guitar tabs are also read from left to right.
+Note symbols above and below the numbers tell musicians how long to play each note.
+They are very similar to the symbols used in modern staff notation.
+Guitar tabs are read from left to right, just like modern staff notation.

 Below is an example of a guitar tab: